SEED-VT/FedDebug/README.md

 The ArXiv version of the manuscript is avaibable at : [FedDebug](https://arxiv.org/abs/2301.03553)

-For any question regarding FedDebug's artifact should be directed to Waris Gill [waris@vt.edu ](mailto:waris@vt.edu)
+For any question regarding FedDebug's artifact should be directed to Waris Gill at [waris@vt.edu ](mailto:waris@vt.edu)

 FedDebug enables interactive and automated fault localization in Federation Learning (FL) applications.
 It adapts conventional debugging practices in FL with its breakpoint and fix & replay featur and it offers a novel differential testing technique to automatically identify the precise faulty clients.FedDebug tool artifact comprises a two-step process
   - Interactive Debugging Constructs integrated with IBMFL framework via **FL simulation in a Docker Image**